markomanninen/grcriddles/doc/chapter1.rst

 .. code-block:: txt

-    Size of the all raw text: 604.88 MB
+    Size of the all raw text: 346.5 MB
-    Size of the perseus raw text: 79.74 MB
+    Size of the perseus raw text: 107.5 MB
-    Size of the first1k raw text: 525.13 MB
+    Size of the first1k raw text: 239.0 MB

-I will calculate other statistics of the saved text files to compare their
+Then, I will calculate other statistics of the saved text files to compare their
 content:

 .. code-block:: python